 Homemade pesticides solutions

-You might be thinking what do you mean by homemade pesticides?
-It’s simple as name describe homemade pesticides are solutions made by an object present at our home and kill pests just as pesticides do.
-You can easily make your pesticides by using objects present at your home.
+You might be thinking, what do you mean by homemade pesticides?
+It's simple as the name describes homemade pesticides as solutions made by an object present at our home that kill pests just as pesticides do.
+You can easily make your pesticides by using things present at your home.

 (Related - What is natural pest control)